BhattaManish/PHP-basics/README.md

 # PHP-basics
-This Respository contains basic code which  contains php,html,mysql,javascript
+This Respository contains small programms which  are written in php,html,mysql,javascript